nkarl/wsu-cpts-415-big-data/homeworks/week12/CPTS_415_NGUYEN_CHARLES.md

 ---
 Hadoop Program:

-The attached CSV file contains hourly normal recordings for temperature and dew point temperature at Asheville Regional Airport, NC, USA. _The unit of measurement_ is **tenth of a degree Fahrenheit**.
+The attached CSV file contains hourly normal recordings for temperature and dew point temperature at Asheville Regional Airport, NC, USA. _The unit of measurement_ is in **tenths of a degree Fahrenheit**.
 For example, 344 is 34.4 F.

 Write a program using Hadoop to compute and output daily average measurements for temperature and dew point temperature.